gruvin/shapeoko-lpt/README.md

 # Shapeoko UCCNC Upgrade

-## AKA: Replacing [Shapeoko Pro XL](https://shop.carbide3d.com/collections/machines/products/shapeoko-pro-cnc-router?variant=33007028797501) Crappy Stepper Drivers and ditching GRBL in favour of advanced [UCCNC](https://cncdrive.com/UCCNC.html) Controller, using [UC100](https://cncdrive.com/UC100.html) USB interface to plug into this board.
+### Replacing [Shapeoko Pro XL](https://shop.carbide3d.com/collections/machines/products/shapeoko-pro-cnc-router?variant=33007028797501) basic stepper drivers and ditching GRBL in favour of advanced [UCCNC](https://cncdrive.com/UCCNC.html) Controller, using [UC100](https://cncdrive.com/UC100.html) USB interface to plug into this board.

+## Why?

+Mostly because I really like being able to pause, rewind, start, stop and see toolpaths in realtime.
+Call me old fashion.

+As a bonus, we get waaaaaay smoother, faster and generally more reliable stepper motors, using "proper" drivers.

 ## Features